National, State & TUDA NAEP Overview

 Specific eligibility criteria and selection procedures (PDF) are on the NAGB website.

 In 2002, NAGB authorized TUDA assessments in reading and writing in six urban districts.
 In 2003, TUDA continued with reading and mathematics assessments and, in 2005, with reading, mathematics, and science assessments.
 Eleven large urban school districts participated in 2005 and 2007.
 For 2009, 18 districts were invited by NAGB to participate in mathematics, reading, and science TUDA assessments at grades 4 and 8.
 Twenty-one districts participated in the NAEP 2011 and 2013 assessments in mathematics and reading.
-In 2015, one of the existing TUDAs will be replaced by Jacksonville (Duval County).
+In 2015, one of the existing TUDAs was replaced by Duval County (Jacksonville).

 The sample of schools drawn for the TUDA assessment is representative of all students in the district.
 From each sampled school, a random sample of students is selected.
 The sample of students in the participating TUDA school districts is an extension of the sample of students that would usually be selected by NAEP as part of state and national samples.
 These extended samples allow reliable reporting of student groups within these districts.
 Results for students in the TUDA samples are also included in state and national samples with appropriate weighting.